 All first time undergraduate students entering the College receive a Math Placement Level (MPL) as part of the admissions process.
-The level is determined by previously taken mathematics courses and SAT Math scores.
+The level is determined by previously taken mathematics courses and standardized test scores including NYS Regents Exams and SAT/ACT exams.
 College courses express math prerequisites in terms of the MPL.
-Students can raise their MPL by taking specific math courses or by taking Mathematics Placement Exams offered by the Math Department.
+Students can raise their MPL by taking specific math courses or by taking Mathematics Placement Exams offered by the Math Department during the first week of every semester.
 You are encouraged to review the material in the sample exams posted below before taking an exam.

 Mathematics Placement Examinations Scheduled:

 |Friday, Jan.
 24, 2014||3:30 p.m.||Humanities 109|